1940 Mandatory Palestine v Lebanon football match: Summary

-In the first half, Mandatory Palestine played against the wind.
-In the second minute of the game, Mandatory Palestine right winger Herbert Meitner scored against Lebanese goalkeeper Nazem Sayad.
+In the first half, Palestine played against the wind.
+In the second minute of the game, Palestinian right winger Herbert Meitner scored against Lebanese goalkeeper Nazem Sayad.
 This was followed by a penalty kick by Avraham Schneiderovitz in the 11th minute, doubling the advantage for the home side.
 Although the Lebanese team began to respond offensively, they failed to score against goalkeeper Binyamin Mizrahi, who made several saves.
 Mizrahi was especially cheered by the crowd for his two saves in the 18th and 23rd minute.
-Mandatory Palestine regained control of the game later in the first half and in the 31st minute Gaul Machlis scored Mandatory Palestine's third goal.
+Palestine regained control of the game later in the first half and in the 31st minute Gaul Machlis scored his team's third goal.
 He was assisted from the left wing and ran around the defence to score into an empty goal.
-In the 40th minute Werner Kaspi, the Mandatory Palestine captain, scored a solo effort, with the first half ending 4–0.
+In the 40th minute Werner Kaspi, the Palestine captain, scored a solo effort, with the first half ending 4–0.
 Mizrahi saved eight shots from Lebanon in the first half, several drawing "wonder from the crowd", whereas goalkeeper Sayad was described as having "had much work".

 The second half was more balanced; Lebanon played against the wind.
-Mandatory Palestine centre-half Zvi Fuchs was replaced at halftime by left-back Lonia Dvorin following an injury, and left-back Yaacov Breir moved up to centre-half.
-The change hindered Mandatory Palestine's control of the game.
+Palestinian centre-half Zvi Fuchs was replaced at halftime by left-back Lonia Dvorin following an injury, and left-back Yaacov Breir moved up to centre-half.
+The change hindered Palestine's control of the game.
 Lebanese forward Camille Cordahi scored against Mizrahi in the 50th minute, with Muhieddine Jaroudi providing the assist; Cordahi was Lebanon's first official international goalscorer.
 A few moments after the goal, Jaroudi crossed the ball to the center, with Mizrahi getting low and comfortably collecting the ball.
 Lebanon tried to attack twice more, before the offensive momentum passed to Palestine.
 In the 60th minute Kaspi scored his second goal of the game.
-After the goal, the Lebanese coach asked Mandatory Palestine coach Arthur Baar to go easy.
+After the goal, the Lebanese coach asked Palestine coach Arthur Baar to go easy.
 Baar later stated that the Lebanese coach had sought to maintain good relations between the two countries, and asked not to defeat them in a harsh manner.
 The home side began to pass the ball back and forth, and won by a final score of 5–1.

 The match was Lebanon's first international, and their first defeat.
 Mandatory Palestine's win was their first (and only) in a match before they became the Israel national team after 1948.